Beneficial Owner Configuration Guide

 When calling the /v2/beneficial endpoint, this model is specified by the name simcon.
 The corresponding threshold is specified in the threshold_simcon parameter.
 Only predefined values are supported for threshold_simcon - see API sprecification for specifics.

-This is the minimum definition in AMLD4.
-If a person - directly and through companies he/she controls, controls more than the threshold percent of the voting rights in the target company, he/she is a beneficial owner.
+If a person - directly and through companies he/she controls, controls more than the threshold percent of the shares or voting rights in the target company, he/she is a beneficial owner.

 Beneficial Owner Registers (bo-register)